appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Settings/Hosts/Extras/Mediawiki/index.md

    Set the name of your database schema which will be added to your local database.
    After installation you can view this database using phpMyAdmin, Sequel Pro, or MySQLWorkbench.

-*  **Username:**
+*  **User name:**
-   Use this username to log into the admin area of your Mediawiki installation.
+   Use this user name to log into the admin area of your Mediawiki installation.
    <div class="alert" role="alert">
-   Note: You will need this username to login into your new of Mediawiki blog, please write this down.
+   Note: You will need this user name to login into your new of Mediawiki blog, please write this down.
    </div>

 *  **Password:**
-   Use this password to log into the admin area of your MediaWikin installation.
+   Use this password to log into the admin area of your MediaWiki installation.
    <div class="alert" role="alert">
    Note: You will need this password to login into your new Mediawiki blog, please write this down.
    </div>